IBM/operator-for-redis-cluster/docs/docs/cookbook.md

 redis-operator  1        0s
 ```

-Monitor that the operator is running properly.
+Monitor that the operator is running properly

 ```console
 $ kubectl get pods -w